 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Company management is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst Greater Heights residents.
+Company management is the dominant industry in this market.
+Commute by motorcycle is the most popular way to get to work amongst Greater Heights occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.